 This friendly, non-competitive class is for adults who want to improve their skiing and fitness at their own pace and level.
 (This is NOT a program for ―hardbodies‖ only!)
 Choose from classic or skate instruction, or both.
 You’ll also meet other skiers and have fun!
 Runs on Saturday afternoons.

-Interested in a Masters ski program for adults?
-Masters skiing is generally for ages 30 to 90+!, but this training program would also be open to young adults under 30 as well.
+Interested in a Masters Ski program for adults?
+Masters skiing is generally for ages 30 to 90+!, but it is also open to young adults under 30 as well.

 - Ongoing communication and consultation

 Pre-season dry-land – conditioning (pole running, hill striding, roller skiing, strength, dynamic, balance exercises)